hwi/HWIOAuthBundle/Resources/doc/05_custom_oauth_providers.md

 ### Declaring the DIC service

 Once your provider is implemented, you need to declare it as a DIC service.
-This step is fairly easy too, since Symfony provides a way to declare services without the hassle of creating a DIC Extension.
-Just define your service in your configuration, under the `services` section:
+This step is fairly easy too, you just have to define your service in your configuration, under the `services` section:

     services:
         my_bundle.security.oauth.my_provider: